Actually 11 Things to see and do in Parma, Italy - ouritalianjourney.com

 Cittadella Park in Parma, Italy. ouritalianjourney.com

 This amazing structure was built by the Duke of Parma for defensive purposes.
 It was later used as a barracks and as a prison for political crimes.
-The fortress which is in its original pentagonal shape has now been renovated and used as a public park.
+The fortress, which is in its original pentagonal shape, has now been renovated and used as a public park.
 There are areas for children to play in and several sports fields.
 The main entrance of the structure is a facade made of Carrara marble.
 There are bicycle and walking paths that are a tier above the main area.
 This path circles the entire perimeter of the park.
 A great place to sit and relax and enjoy the day!

-10 Things to See in Parma Continues…
+Things to See and Do in Parma Continues…

 6. Puppet Museum

 This small museum is all about puppets.
 It is named after puppeteer Giordano Ferrari who, in the 1930s, collected testimonies of the lives and works of generations of puppeteers.
 This is the Ferrari family collection.
 There are all forms of puppets, scripts, and marionettes to see.
-Some of this collection were obtained by gifts and others were purchased.
+Some of this collection was obtained by gifts, and others were purchased.
 There are about 500 beautiful pieces in glass cabinets all made from different materials.
 Some of the puppets are carved from wood and others are made of paper mache.
 All have embroidered costumes with real gems.
 You can read more from one of our previous posts – Puppets

 7. Opera House